 Essentially there are two basic ways to thrift shop: in-person or online.
 Several factors will help you determine which of these is better suited to your needs.

 First, do you know precisely what it is you'd be looking for?
 It's okay to answer, "No." Casual, patient browsing is allowed.
 And nobody is going to hassle you, either in a brick-and-mortar shop or on the Internet.
 Any local shop in your community will serve if you're just browsing.
-Online, search for web-based thrift that has the sort of items that intrigue you.
+Search for web-based thrift with the sort of items that intrigue you.

 The greater possibilities these days, however, are found online.
 There is an astounding number of resellers out there.
 The best way to proceed is to launch an Internet search for the item you want.
 It will take you to a website where you can use the site's filters and FAQs to your heart's content.